-For dementia related issues, be ready with some 24/7 helpline numbers and websites.
+For dementia related issues – 24/7 helpline numbers and websites.

 This page is generated in Ontario, Canada.
-Readers are encouraged to use these numbers to get you started making your own list.
-IT IS SUGGESTED that you and your doctor create a 24/7 phone list that relates to your particular situations.
+Use these numbers to get started making their own list.
+IT IS SUGGESTED that caregivers and their doctor create a 24/7 phone list that relates to personal and, relatable situations.

-There are times when you, as a caregiver, or even the one with dementia, might feel frantic!
+There are times when a caregiver, or even the one with dementia, might feel frantic!

 IF YOU NEED HELP – REACH OUT – do not take “no” for an answer…keep asking where to get guidance.

 IF YOU HAVE AN EMERGENCY: In Canada, Call 911,

 or go to your local hospital to get emergency assistance.

 Contact any one of the help lines below, or call your primary care provider.

 Crisis Outreach and Support Team – Mental Health Support in Halton, Ontario

 Their site directs you to